-This one book full of wisdom from Robin Sharma at best will give you enough to adopt, implement and get better.
-At least it will leave you with good questions you may ponder upon making a life-changing decision.
+This one book full of wisdom from Robin Sharma, at best, will give you enough to adopt, implement, and get better.
+At least it will leave you with good questions to ponder when making a life-changing decision.

-Hope this book summary encourage you in some way to better yourself.
-You may download the Who will cry when you die E-book here.
-If you like this book you will also like The 7 Habits of Highly Effective People.
+I hope this book summary encourages you in some way to better yourself.
+If you like this book, you will also like The 7 Habits of Highly Effective People.

-Please share your thoughts in the comment.
+Please share your thoughts in the comments.
 I would love to hear from you.

 Thank you for your time.
-Wish you a Blessed Life.
+I wish you a Blessed Life.